 - Flaming the plant bed is another solution I have heard of.
 You obviously do this before you plant.
 It should kill any eggs which may have over-wintered.

 - Before you do anything else check for monarch eggs and larva.
 You don’t want to injure them.

 - If everything is clear, you can try a simple blast with a garden hose.
-They will cling on, but with persistence you can get them off your plants.
+They will cling on, but with persistence you can get some of them off your plants.
 Unfortunately, they seem to find their way back.

 - You can then try a soap and water spray – I’ve tried it and it works.
 I’m using about 1T dish soap in one quart of water.
 Most sites say not to do this in hot weather as it hurt the plant.
 All of the black spots are dead aphids.
 I have noticed that while the leaves don’t seem to be affected, the blooms whither away with this soap spray, so soap is not quite innocuous as I’d like.

 I won’t do this again.

 - If infestations are terrible, you can simply clip off the infested area and dispose of them.